The Global Jukebox

 It is for migrants, refugees, nomadic peoples and hard travelers who miss the sounds and body language of home.

 It is for indigenous peoples, villagers and metropolitans rich and poor desiring to hear the thrilling voices of their grandparents and great grandparents, and to see the dances which had been for them the most beautiful.

 The Jukebox was released on April 18, 2017 as a work in progress.

-In June 2017, a year and a half of work remained to be done on the Jukebox.
-Additionally, archival dance sequences on film need to be restored, digitized and edited; 60 Indigenous American tribes and ca. 20 Indigenous Australian communities need to contacted in person for permission to play their songs and dances.
+There is still more to do.
+Archival dance sequences on film need to be restored, digitized and edited; 60 Indigenous American tribes and ca. 20 Indigenous Australian communities need to contacted in person for permission to play their songs and dances.
 All these things are contingent upon funding.

 You can help support the Global Jukebox.
 Donate now.